Graduate Assistance in Areas of National Need (84.200)

 Regulations, Guidelines and Literature

-Regulations were published in the Federal Register on December 16, 1993.
-The application package including forms and regulations will be mailed to eligible institutions and other interested parties.
-Contact the Program Office for information.
+Regulations were published in the Federal Register on December 16, 1993 and the Education Department General Administrative Regulations.
+The application package including forms and regulations are available on the GAANN website.
+See program website for further information.

 Examples of Funded Projects